You can make money writing Kindle fiction. You can even make money writing short stories — your fiction can be as long, or as short, as you choose.

 - Winding up.

-Here’s a good article on the elements of a plot.
+Here’s a recent article on plotting.

 Talking about writing short stories takes longer than writing them.
 Think of a character, and a situation, and start writing.
 Once you’ve finished writing, you can edit your story.